semaphoreci/semaphore/docs/docs/getting-started/tour/hello-world.md

     ![Adding people to the project](./img/add-people-project.jpg)

-6. Press **Looks good, Start**
+7. You'll be presented with a list of pre-defined pipelines.
+For now, let's stick with the default one.
+Press **Looks good, Start**

 </Steps>

-Once you're done these following thins will happen:
+Once you're done these following things will happen:

 - The project is created and linked to your repository
 - The selected individuals are invited into your organization and granted access to the project